geonodecom/proxy-testing-toolkit/selenium/README.md

-# Geonode Proxy Automation with Selenium
+# How to Integrate Geonode API with Selenium

-This branch contains a Selenium script designed to help you automate browsing using Geonode proxies.

 ## Purpose

-The script in this branch is part of the setup to integrate Geonode proxies within Selenium for automated browsing.
+This script will help you integrate the Geonode API with Selenium to manage proxies effectively while running headless browsers.

 ## How to Use